 Heaviest satellite launched by USA/Argentina into space at 12 kg

-Constructed by SpaceQuest (USA), it was launched into space using Dnepr as the launch vehicle from Baikonur Cosmodrome on 29 July 2009.
+Constructed by SpaceQuest (USA), it was launched into space on 29 July 2009 using Dnepr as the launch vehicle from Baikonur Cosmodrome.
 AprizeSat 3 orbits around the Earth as a sun-synchronous LEO satellite.

 Heaviest satellite launched by Globalstar into space at 700 kg

-A non-polar inclined LEO satellite, it was launched into space using Soyuz-Fregat as the launch vehicle from Baikonur Cosmodrome on 19 October 2010.
-Globalstar M074 was constructed by Thales Alenia Space (Italy).
+Constructed by Thales Alenia Space (Italy), it was launched into space using Soyuz-Fregat as the launch vehicle from Baikonur Cosmodrome on 19 October 2010.
+Globalstar M074 orbits around the Earth as a non-polar inclined LEO satellite.

-Taking 114 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 1,413km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 1,415km.
-The eccentricity of the orbit is 1.28E-04.
+With an orbital eccentricity of 1.28E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 1,413km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 1,415km.
+It takes 114 minutes to orbit the Earth.

 With generated usable power of 1700 watts, Globalstar M074 orbits at an inclination of 52 degrees to the equatorial plane of the Earth.

-Designed with an operational lifetime of 15 years, Eutelsat 5 West B has a launch mass of 2,864 kg and navigates with the COSPAR ID 2019-067A and NORAD ID 44624.
+OneWeb-0013 has a launch mass of 148 kg and is expected to have a operational lifetime of 5 years.
+It navigates with the COSPAR ID 2020-008A and NORAD ID 45131.

-Taking 1,436 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,783km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,787km.
-The eccentricity of the orbit is 4.74E-05 and it orbits along the Earth longitude of -5 degrees.
+With an orbital eccentricity of 3.29E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 1,215km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 1,220km.
+It takes 94 minutes to orbit the Earth at an inclination of 87 degrees to the equatorial plane of the Earth.

 Get more insights from these satellite datasets